DTS-LUC/Loyola_Comp_271_ScheduleMakerApp/README.md

 We will have to focus a lot on learning & using Swing as well as EventListener.

+*We were not able to make more than the GUI before the deadline

 # Gitting Started

 	Github Tutorial: